2021 South African unrest: Criminal justice

 Police are investigating suspects and have arrested one unnamed individual as of 16 July 2021.
 682 individuals face prosecution on allegations of public violence, looting, and destruction of infrastructure as of 19 July 2021.

 Thulani Dlomo, the former head of the State Security Agency special operations unit and a loyal supporter of Zuma, is reported to be under investigation for inciting unrest.
 Radio personality and Zuma supporter Ngizwe Mchunu was also arrested for incitement to commit public violence.
 Bonginkosi Khanyile was also charged with incitement of violence, and due to appear in the Durban Magistrates Court on 22 October 2021.

 ANC West Rand councillor Clarence Tabane was charged with incitement to commit public violence.
 Bruce Nimmerhoudt, a mayoral candidate for the Patriotic Alliance party, appeared in court on charges of alleged incitement to commit public violence, and was charged under the Terrorism and Related Activities Act (Terrorism).
 ANC ward councillor Solly Seloane from Daveyton, Ekurhuleni was arrested for public violence and theft after CCTV footage appeared to show him stealing clothes from Markham and Totalsports stores during the unrest.

 On 4 August evidence from multiple WhatsApp groups was handed over to the SAPS by GOOD party representative Brett Herron to assist with investigations into the cause of the unrest.
 The Daily Maverick stated that the evidence directly linked 26 individuals, allegedly from within the ANC and government, with instigating, organising, and coordinating the unrest following Zuma's imprisonment.

 On 28 August, the Hawks arrested two suspects in Gauteng and KwaZulu-Natal on suspicion of using social media to incite public violence.
 Both suspects were expected to appear in court on 30 August 2021.

-On 15 November, the Human Rights Commission began an inquiry into the causes and consequences of the July unrest.
-It will examine allegations of racially-motivated attacks and killings, and the actions of the security forces.
+On 15 November, the South African Human Rights Commission began an inquiry into the causes and consequences of the July unrest.
+It will examine allegations of racially motivated attacks and killings, and the actions of the security forces.
 The inquiry is expected to run until December 2021.

+On 30 January 2025, Jacob Zuma's daughter Duduzile Zuma-Sambudla was arrested on terrorism charges on suspicion of inciting violence on social media that contributed to the 2021 unrest.